The Basilica

 formerly Ramazzotti, then Malvezzi Campeggi

-The inlaid stalls set against the side walls, executed between 1513 and 1521 by the monk Raffaele da Brescia, are particularly noteworthy.
+Of particular importance are the inlaid choir stalls, set against the side walls, executed between 1513 and 1521 by the monk Raffaele da Brescia.

 formerly Saraceni, then Cospi

-The chapel preserves, unified and intact, the decorative apparatus executed between 1524 and 1526 by the painter and sculptor Girolamo da Treviso.
-The artist executed both the statue of St. Anthony above the altar and the cycle of oil paintings on the wall depicting the Saint’s miracles.
+The chapel preserves, unified and intact, the decorative scheme executed between 1524 and 1526 by the painter and sculptor Girolamo da Treviso.

 The splendid altarpiece portrays the Madonna and Child in Glory between Saints Petronius and Dominic.
 The martyrdom of Saint Peter is depicted in the background.
 The work was painted by Bartolomeo Passarotti around 1580.